evmcnb/quartz/content/Full/Cardiotocography.md

 The baseline rate is the average heart rate within a 10-minute window

-A normal heart rate is between 110-160
+A normal heart rate is between 110-160.
+To say the FHR is stable, need to look at previous 1 hour

 #### Fetal Tachycardia